 Seafood offers beneficial amounts of vitamins and minerals.
 Because these amounts are more middle than high levels it is wise to pair your dishes with complementary vegetables and/or whole grains.
 The example below from Eating Well is easy to prepare.

 Studies indicate that eating more fish has positive benefits on birth weight because it enhances fetal growth and development.
-Seafood consumption also aid in reducing preterm delivery and is essential for central nervous system
+Seafood consumption also aids in reducing preterm delivery and is essential for the central nervous system